Spin-Charge induced spontaneous scalarization of Kerr-Newman black holes: Spin-charge induced scalarization

 As the initial perturbation, we choose a spherically harmonic Gaussian distribution centered at $R_c$ outside the outer horizon

-where $Y_{lm}(\theta)$ represents the spherical harmonic functions and $\sigma$ is the width of Gaussian distribution.
-It points out that although there is one initial mode with a specified $l$ only, other $l$ modes with the same index $m$ will be activated during evolving process.
-The $l=m$ mode will have a dominant contribution at late times if we confine ourselves to stable modes.
-It is worth noting that similar phenomenon has also occurred for Kerr black holes \cite{Doneva:2020nbb,Gao:2018acg} and KN black holes \cite{Lai:2022spn}.
+where $Y_{lm}(\theta,\phi)$ represent the spherical harmonic functions and $\sigma$ is the width of Gaussian distribution.
+In the following, we take $R_c=\frac{R_{+}+1}{2}$ with $R_+=\frac{\sqrt{r_+^2+1}-1}{r_+}$ and $\sigma=\frac{1}{\sqrt{200}}$.
+Also, we set $M=1$ so that all quantities are measured in units of $M$.
+It points out that although there is one initial mode with a specified $l$ only, other $l$ modes with the same index $m$ will be activated during evolving processes.
+The $l=m$ mode will have a dominant contribution at late times.
+For example, we can evaluate the processes of time evolution for several modes with $m=0$ and different $l$ numbers, and found that the late-time dominant mode is always the mode with $l=m=0$, see Fig.~\ref{Fig02}.
+Actually, a similar phenomenon has also occurred for Kerr black holes \cite{Doneva:2020nbb,Gao:2018acg} and KN black holes \cite{Lai:2022spn}.
 Hereafter, we consider axisymmetric perturbations with $l=m=0$ only for simplicity.

-Considering different coupling parameter $\alpha$, the time-domain profiles of the $l=m=0$ mode for a linearized scalar are plotted in Fig.~\ref{Fig02}.
+Considering different coupling parameter $\alpha$, the time-domain profiles of the $l=m=0$ mode for a linearized scalar are plotted in Fig.~\ref{Fig03}.
 The $\alpha=21$ case represents the threshold (marginal) evolution of instability.

-On the other hand, we further make the marginal curves with different charge $Q$, roation parameter $a$, and coupling parameter $\alpha$ for a fixed mode $m=0$.
-We find that the tachyonic instability of KN black holes happens only in a certain region of the parameter space [see Fig.~\ref{Fig03}].
-Choosing $Q=0.2$, for example, the threshold curve [$\log_{10}\alpha(a)$] starts at $\log_{10}\alpha=\log_{10} 141.041(= 2.149)$ on the $\alpha$-axis, corresponding to the threshold of unstable RN black hole~\cite{Myung:2018vug}.
-It determines the right boundary in the $\log_{10}\alpha(a)$ graph [Fig.~\ref{Fig3a}].
+Furthermore, we make the marginal curves with different charge $Q$, rotation parameter $a$, and coupling parameter $\alpha$ for a fixed mode $m=0$.
+We find that the tachyonic instability of KN black holes happens only in a certain region of the parameter space (see Fig.~\ref{Fig04}).
+Choosing $Q=0.2$, for example, the threshold curve [$\log_{10}\alpha(a)$] starts at $\log_{10}\alpha=\log_{10} 141.041(= 2.149)$ on the $\alpha$ axis, corresponding to the threshold of unstable RN black holes~\cite{Myung:2018vug}.
+It determines the right boundary in the $\log_{10}\alpha(a)$ graph [Fig.~\ref{Fig4a}].